kubesphere/website/content/en/docs/cluster-administration/platform-settings/notification-management/configure-slack.md

 5. Under **Channel Settings**, enter a Slack channel where you want to receive notifications and click **Add**.

 6. After it is added, the channel will be listed under **Channel List**.
-You can add multiple channels so that all of them will be able to receive notifications of alerts.
+You can add up to 20 channels and all of them will be able to receive notifications of alerts.

    {{< notice note >}}